-Ray Merrill, Regina Rachid: ‘Web Of Lies’–Brazilian Beauty Killed Californian
+Ray Merrill, Regina Rachid: ‘Web Of Lies’ — Brazilian Beauty Killed Californian

 Even with this knowledge, he headed back to Brazil a few more times, and each time Regina Rachid, asked for more money.
 Ray Merrill was always the type of man who watched his dollars.
 But he wanted to help her get established so he gave her money to open up a beauty clinic, where she could give Botox shots to her customers.
 And according to SF Gate, he also bought her an SUV.
 Although, she told him that it wasn’t the expensive one that she had expected.

 When Merrill disappeared without a word, his family feared that something horrible had happened to him in Brazil.
 What they didn’t know at the time was that Ray Merrill’s body had been found on a lonely rural road in Brazil.
 The poor man had been drugged, strangled with a wire, and then set on fire.
-He spent days in a drugged state in Regina’s home before finally giving up the password to his bankcard.
+He spent days in a drugged state in Regina’s home before finally giving up the password to his bank card.
 (Merrill always had a bad feeling about her house.)

 Raymond Merrill was buried in a pauper’s grave since no one knew who the American man was.
 The family had their fears confirmed after the body was exhumed and identified as Raymond Merrill.